Orange-OpenSource/PowerDNS-Operator/docs/introduction/overview.md

 3. PDNS-OP requests PowerDNS API to create/modify related 'Nameservers' entries
 4. PDNS-OP updates resource Status (including Serial) and its metrics

-The PowerDNS-Operator reconciles `RRsets` in the following manner:
+The PowerDNS-Operator reconciles `ClusterRRsets` or `RRsets` in the following manner:

 1. PDNS-OP verifies that the corresponding `ClusterZone`/`Zone` already exists, if not, It schedule a new reconciliation later on
-2. PDNS-OP verifies that the corresponding `ClusterZone`/`Zone` is not in 'Failed' status, in that case , `RRset` status is defined as 'Failed'
+2. PDNS-OP verifies that the corresponding `ClusterZone`/`Zone` is not in 'Failed' status, in that case , `RRset` or `ClusterRRset` status is defined as 'Failed'
 3. PDNS-OP requests PowerDNS API to create/modify the corresponding resource
 4. PDNS-OP updates resource Status and its metrics
 5. PDNS-OP schedule a reconciliation to update `ClusterZone`/`Zone` Status (including Serial)